 RECOMMENDED READINGS: Readers beware: many books with ‘shamanism’ in the title have little to do with the subject.
 If shamanic journeying is not mentioned in the index or table of contents, think twice about buying the book.

-We recommend: The Shaman by Piers Vitebsky, Riding Windhorses and Chosen By the Spirits by Sarangerel Odigan, Sacred Tree by the Four Worlds Development Center, and our own publications.
+The Shaman by Piers Vitebsky, Riding Windhorses and Chosen By the Spirits by Sarangerel Odigan, Sacred Tree by the Four Worlds Development Center

 A more in-depth listing of scholarly and popular works can be found on the Apprenticeship page.